 She mentally stood on that knife edge of knowledge, unsure of what to do, unsure of where to go.
 All she wanted was for everything to go back to how it had been.
 She wanted simpler times, simpler decisions.

 She didn’t want to be so GODDAMN RESPONSIBLE!

 [This is yours—your birthright!]
 Wodec shouted.
 [Enjoy it to the fullest!]

-The barbarians entered the portal and were drenched in a sea of dissolving colors.
+The barbarians were drenched in a sea of colors.
 Marvelous hues roiled past them, winding and twisting like alien sea-creatures.
-When one of the sentient coils made contact with their disembodied thought-forms, a surge of soul-deep contentment would rush through them.
-It was happening to their mounts as well—typically, the war-trained velociraptors assessed anything and everything with a predatory gaze, but their slit-eyed gazes had widened with wonder.
+When one of the coils touched their thought-forms, a surge of contentment would rush through them.
+It was happening to their mounts as well—typically, the battle-trained raptors assessed anything and everything with a predatory mien, but now, their slit-eyed gazes were wide with wonder.

 [Enjoy it!] the High Mage shouted.
-He no longer appeared as an older, seasoned warrior; he was young and strong, in the prime of his life, pulsing with vitality.
-His thought-form changed and blurred, growing wings and talons, shells and pincers.
+He no longer appeared as an older, seasoned warrior; he was young and strong, in the prime of his life.
+His thought-form changed and morphed, growing wings and talons, shells and pincers.

 Krul’Dar was blown away.
 As Chief Chronicler, he knew more about the arcane than his war-groomed counterparts, but this was beyond his wildest dreams.
 He’d never, ever imagined that it could be this fantastic, this incredible, this—

-And then he heard Wodec yelling, [You’re about to fulfill your True-crafted callings!
+And then Wodec was yelling, [You will soon fulfill your True-borne callings!
 You were made for this!
 DESIGNED for it!]
 Forty-four thought-forms, born and bred to maim and destroy, roared with joy.

-A second later they were astride their mounts, charging through the San Francisco suburbs, stabbing the shit out of Dissona’s demon-spawn.
+A second later they were charging through suburban San Francisco, stabbing the shit out of Dissona’s demon-spawn.